Nathan C. Price: Price Builds a Doble Steam Car

+In parallel, for the cars, a small V-2 compound engine was designed under Warren Doble as chief engineer as the Model I Auxiliary engine to replace the donkey pump in the F series cars in 1930.
+This engine layout was later co-opted by Besler in several iterations as the auxiliary engine was used in the Blue Goose railcar, an aircraft engine, and in other developments.

+Price Takes Over the Doble Steam Airplane Development for Besler

-Nathan C. Price recorded the actual development in the Doble Steam Motors Experimental Test Reports, which had been historically Warren’s responsibility.
-Warren was edged out of the company August 11, 1932, and a second engine was built.
-Testing done by Nathan C. Price is confirmed by his initials on the reports.
+Warren Doble was edged out of the company August 11, 1932, and A-2, the second engine aircraft engine, was developed.
+Nathan C. Price performed and recorded the actual development in the Doble Steam Motors Experimental Test Reports, which had been historically Warren’s responsibility.
+This is confirmed by his initials on the reports.

-Coincidentally beginning in April, 1931, these tests show a hard-fought path with major engine changes and two steam generators.
-Many automotive components were used, but the relatively cramped engine space required some handmade items, notably the combustion blower.
+Many Doble automotive components were used, but the relatively cramped engine space required some handmade items, notably Price's combustion blower.
 This blower fed a carburetor type burner, a monotube steam generator, and the two-cylinder, double acting V-2 piston steam engine based on Doble concepts.
-Auxiliaries were driven from an exhaust steam powered turbine from the projects at Henschel.
-Price managed the herculean task of system balancing and correction of design and construction errors and eventually brought the system into adequate performance for a test flight.
-Price directed final assembly in the hanger of the Boeing School at the Alameda Airport and undoubtedly impressed the Boeing technical staff.
+Price managed the herculean task of system balancing and design and construction development and eventually brought the system into adequate performance for a test flight.

+The first installation in a Curtiss Robin fuselage was problematic, so Bill Besler bought a Travel Air 2000 for $600 and Price directed assembly in Emeryville.
+Final assembly with wings was done in the hangar of the Boeing School at the Alameda Airport and impressed the Boeing technical staff.

-The successful flight, piloted by William J. Besler on April 16, 1933, was a one-shot deal and the plane was dismantled.
+A quick proof flight, piloted by William J. Besler on April 12, 1933, was followed by a publicity event for the newsreels on April 16, and the plane was dismantled.
+By this time the Doble brothers had been pushed out of the company, Price finishing the project.
+The Beslers made sure the Doble and Price names were omitted from news, movies and photos of the flights.
 The Doble brothers' mother, May Doble, insisted that her sons not go up in the plane.